homestar92/ring-lardner-transcriptions/Great Blessings.md

 ---

 "I think they'd stop at Myrtle," said Tod.
 "She's tough."
-"Th
-at's a nice way for a father to speak of his child!
+"That's a nice way for a father to speak of his child!
 A dear child like Myrtle!"

 "Myrtle's a dear child, all right," Tod conceded, "and